Custom Class: header-search-container

 Marcos I. '25

 “I was able to try anything I wanted to.
 There was a lot of freedom.
-I’m a goaltender for varsity soccer, lead the Latinx Student Alliance, and play violin in the orchestra.
+I’m a goaltender for varsity soccer, lead the Latino student community group, and play violin in the orchestra.
 I play violin in chamber groups and orchestras around town, but my main reason for wanting to become a musician and study music in college is Mr. Kim.
 I also ran track and tried football for two years.
 I’m not going to graduate and say, ‘I wish I could have done that.’”

 an Asian boy stands in front of a piano playing his violin